kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Distributed tracing](./assets/traces-intro.drawio.svg)

-The goal of the Telemetry Module is to support you in collecting all relevant trace data in a Kyma cluster, enrich them and ship them to a backend for further analysis.
-Kyma modules like Istio or Serverless contribute traces transparently.
-You can choose among multiple [vendors for OTLP-based backends](https://opentelemetry.io/ecosystem/vendors/).

 ## Prerequisites

-For a complete recording of a distributed trace, it is [essential](https://www.w3.org/TR/trace-context/#problem-statement) that every involved component is at least propagating the trace context.
-In Kyma, all components involved in users' requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context), which is a vendor-neutral protocol gaining more and more support by all kinds of vendors and tools.
-The involved Kyma components are mainly Istio, Serverless, and Eventing.
+For the recording of a distributed trace, every involved component must propagate at least the trace context.
+For details, see [Trace Context](https://www.w3.org/TR/trace-context/#problem-statement).

+- In Kyma, all modules involved in users’ requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context).
+The involved Kyma modules are, for example, Istio, Serverless, and Eventing.
-With that, your application must also propagate the W3C Trace Context for any user-related activity.
+- Your application must also propagate the W3C Trace Context for any user-related activity.
 This can be achieved easily using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) available for all common programming languages.
-If an application follows that guidance and is part of the Istio Service Mesh, it's already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.
+If your application follows that guidance and is part of the Istio Service Mesh, it's already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.

-Furthermore, an application should enrich a trace with additional span data and send these data to the cluster-central telemetry services.
-That can also be achieved with the help of the mentioned [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
+- Furthermore, your application must enrich a trace with additional span data and send these data to the cluster-central telemetry services.
+That can also be achieved with [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).

 ## Architecture

-The Telemetry module provides an in-cluster central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
-The gateway exposes endpoints for the OTLP protocol for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-traces` service, where all Kyma components and users' applications should send the trace data to.
+In the Kyma cluster, the Telemetry module provides a central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
+The gateway exposes endpoints to which all Kyma components and users' applications should send the trace data to.

 ![Architecture](./assets/traces-arch.drawio.svg)

 1. An end-to-end request is triggered and populates across the distributed application.
 Every involved component propagates the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.
-2. The involved components that have contributed a new span to the trace send the related span data to the trace gateway using the `telemetry-otlp-traces` service.
+2. After contributing a new span to the trace, the involved components send the related span data to the trace gateway using the `telemetry-otlp-traces` service.
 The communication happens based on the [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) protocol either using GRPC or HTTP.
-3. The trace gateway enriches the span data with relevant metadata, typical for sources running on Kubernetes, like Pod identifiers.
+3. The trace gateway enriches the span data with metadata that's typical for sources running on Kubernetes, like Pod identifiers.
 4. With the `TracePipeline` resource, the trace gateway is configured with a target backend.
-5. The backend can run in-cluster.
+5. The backend can run within the cluster.
-6. The backend can also run out-cluster, if authentication has been set up.
+6. If authentication has been set up, the backend can also run outside the cluster.
-7. The trace data can be consumed using the backend system.
+7. You can analyze the trace data with your preferred backend system.
 8. The self monitor observes the trace flow to the backend and reports problems in the TracePipeline status.

 ### Trace Gateway

 In a Kyma cluster, the trace gateway is the central component to which all components can send their individual spans.
 The gateway collects, enriches, and dispatches the data to the configured backend.
-For more information, see the [Gateway documentation](./gateways.md).
+For more information, see the [Telemetry Gateways](./gateways.md).

 ### Telemetry Manager

-The TracePipeline resource is managed by Telemetry Manager, a typical Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) responsible for managing the custom parts of the OTel Collector configuration.
+The TracePipeline resource is managed by Telemetry Manager, which is responsible for managing the custom parts of the OTel Collector configuration.

 ![Manager resources](./assets/traces-resources.drawio.svg)

-Telemetry Manager watches all TracePipeline resources and related Secrets.
-Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
-Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.
+- Telemetry Manager watches all TracePipeline resources and related Secrets.
+- Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
+- Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.
-Furthermore, the manager takes care of the full lifecycle of the OTel Collector Deployment itself.
+- Furthermore, Telemetry Manager takes care of the full lifecycle of the OTel Collector Deployment itself.
 Only if there is a TracePipeline defined, the collector is deployed.

-At anytime, you can opt out of using the tracing feature by not specifying a TracePipeline.
+If you don't want to use the tracing feature, simply don't specify a TracePipeline.

 ## Setting up a TracePipeline